What is the seated row?

 The seated row uses the muscles in the back (latissimus dorsi, trapezius, rhomboids), rear shoulders (posterior deltoid) and arms (biceps, brachialis).
 The primary muscles used in this exercise are the lats and the rhomboids.

 The back is often a neglected area in strength training routines, so the seated row is an excellent way to incorporate some latissimus dorsi and rhomboid development into your workout.

 Benefits of this useful lift include a stronger back, greater flexibility and improved posture.

 Some research suggests that this lift has great benefits for the middle trapezius and rhomboid muscles which actually outweigh the benefits of the lat pulldown machine.
 For an ideal workout we recommend incorporating both exercises into your routine,

 The seated row uses several secondary muscles as synergists to stabilise the exercise.

 There are a few different types of row exercise.
 Some of the popular rows include: the seated row machine, the seated cable row, the high pulley row, the seated row using resistance band and the standing row.

 These five versions of the exercise each create a slightly different workout.
 Each type requires a different technique and posture and brings different benefits.

-Ideally, you would incorporate all types of row into your routine for variety and interest as the small variations on the angle of the row target different areas of your back.
+Ideally, you would incorporate all types of row into your routine for variety and interest.
+All the small variations in the angle of the row target different areas of your back.
 Read on to find out more about each type of row.

 Seated cable row